rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 pipenv install --python 3.8.8
 ```

 Now, what if you want to delete the created virtual environment to create another one?
-You can do it by running:
+You can do so by running:

 ```
 pipenv --rm